hrmeetsingh/EmberGeolocate/README.md

 ## Why EmberJS

 It is quick - That's it!!
-Intent is to show the automation tests behaviour.
+Intent is to show the selenium automation tests behaviour.

 ## Prerequisites